Prepare for the 2024 Elections with these digital tools

 Step 2: Identify which issues concern you the most

-Before casting your vote, it is important to ask yourself the following question: Which issues are the most important right now?
+Before casting your vote, it is important to ask yourself the following question: Which issues are the most important to me right now?

 While there are a dozen agendas and studies on the most pressing problems on the island—both made by parties and organizations—the Youth Agenda of Mentes Puertorriqueñas en Acción was designed specifically with young people in mind.